-Your safety and ours is important to us!
+Your safety and ours are important to us!
+We follow local Public Health Protocols.
 Everyone who will be working with glass must read our Safety Policy.
-Please sign the online Safety Waiver and Release agreement BEFORE coming to Studio experiences, workshops, or classes!
+Please sign the online Safety Waiver and Release agreement BEFORE coming to make glass with us!
 We reserve the right to deny access or remove any participant from an event based on our assessment of the individual’s potential risk of injury.

 - Pay close attention to your instructor.
 They will demonstrate the entire work process and walk you through each step.
 Ask questions or let them know if you are uncomfortable at any time.

 - Assume everything in this studio is very hot and sharp.
 Be careful where you lean or place your hands.
 If you don’t know, don’t touch!
 If you prefer not to participate in a particular step or activity, let us know.

 - It is crucial to be constantly aware of yourself, others, and your surroundings!
 A studio can be a dangerous environment where things can happen very quickly.
 Be prepared to stay focused and pay attention at all times.
 Watch out for others and announce when you are moving with hot tools or hot glass in hand.

 - We work with high temperatures, and you must hydrate before, during, and after your participation.
 If you feel dizzy, weak, or need a break, notify staff and move away from the equipment to rehydrate.
 Water is available for all workshop participants.

 In the unlikely event there is an accident.
 You must notify a staff member immediately.
 For the safety of others, if you are sick or think you may be coming down with something, please do not blow in our pipes.

 - Hydrate.
 Drink lots of water before your participation.
 Bringing your water or sports drink works best.

 - Using alcohol or illegal drugs before making glass may impair your participation.
 Studios are smoke-free.

 - Gum chewing is not allowed in the studio.
 If you blow with gum in your mouth, it can clog our pipes!